Adversarially Regularized Graph Attention Networks for Inductive Learning on Partially Labeled Graphs: Proposed Method

-\textbf{Figure ~\ref{fig_1}} shows the model architecture of the proposed method AGAIN.
+\textbf{Figure~\ref{fig_1}} shows the model architecture of the proposed method, i.e., AGAIN.
 There are two main components, i.e., inductive learning and adversarial training.
-Specifically, the $ \underline{\rm G} $raph $ \underline{\rm A} $ttention networks for $ \underline{\rm IN} $ductive learning (GAIN), $ f_{\bm{\varphi}}(\cdot), $ encodes the topological information and node features of input graph into low-dimensional embedding vectors based on information aggregation and attention mechanism.
-The node embeddings are further transformed by a label classifier, $ l_{\bm{\psi}}(\cdot) $, which is a fully-connected layer (i.e., FC layer) followed by a softmax activation, into predictions of node labels.
-Moreover, the adversarial training imposes a fixed prior distribution on the node embeddings.
+Specifically, the $ \underline{\rm G} $raph $ \underline{\rm A} $ttention networks for $ \underline{\rm IN} $ductive learning (GAIN) consist of GNN encoder $ f_{\bm{\varphi}}(\cdot) $ and node classifier $ l_{\bm{\psi}}(\cdot) $.
+GNN encoder encodes the topological information and node features of an input graph into low-dimensional node embedding vectors with the attention-based aggregator.
+Node embeddings are further transformed by a node classifier, $ l_{\bm{\psi}}(\cdot) $, which is a fully-connected layer followed by a softmax activation, into predictions of node labels.
+Moreover, the adversarial training imposes a prior distribution on the node embeddings.
 Discriminator, $ d_{\bm{w}}(\cdot) $, aims at discriminating the prior samples and the embedding vectors.
 It is a standard multi-layer perceptron (i.e., MLP), in which the output is a single neuron followed by a sigmoid activation, indicating the probability of an input sample to be real.
+Note that GNN encoder $ f_{\bm{\varphi}}(\cdot) $ also plays the role of generating fake samples (i.e., embedding vectors) in the adversarial training.
+Hence, the GNN encoder is shared by the inductive learning and adversarial training components.
+Three sets of parameters, $ \bm{\varphi}, \bm{\psi}$ and $ \bm{w} $, are involved in $ f_{\bm{\varphi}}(\cdot) $, $ l_{\bm{\psi}}(\cdot) $ and $ d_{\bm{w}}(\cdot) $, respectively.